webextant/webimage/readme.md

 ## WebImage Sample

+<p>Sample ASP.Net application for learning how to use WebImage to create and manipulate images server side.
+Then, use html canvas on client side to render and manipulate.</p>

+<p>No image files are saved server side in this example, only rendered back to the page using Data URL's to allow Javascript to work with the images on a canvas.</p>

-<p>I prefer using heavily commented code to explain things as opposed to lengthy blog entries.
-Reading code directly is always better! :)</p>
+<p>I prefer using heavily commented code to explain things as opposed to lengthy blog entries.</p>

+<p>Reading code directly is always better! :)</p>

 <p>Some things you should be familiar with first:</p>
 <ul>